Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20221011-developer-productivity/lesson.md

 - Python
 - Pylance - for basic linting
 - R
-- Jupyter - for Jupyter notebooks
+- Jupyter - for Jupyter notebooks.
+These tools will allow to specify your Python version/kernel you use.
 - Jupyter Cell Tags
 - Jupyter Keymap
 - Jupyter Notebook Renderers